Akim-boyarin/passwordGenerator/README.md

 # Password generator

-This generator was realized using Vue.js and Bootstrap library.
+This desktop generator was realized using Vue.js and Bootstrap library.
 The [module of copying to clipboard](https://www.npmjs.com/package/copy-js) was added to this app.

 The algorythm is based on pseudorandom number generator (**PRNG**) which is used in few moments of generation.
 We have three categories of symbols for future password: ***digits***, ***lettters*** and ***special symbols***.